 To register for our monthly newsletters and receive details on upcoming property opportunities, please subscribe below.

 Why Invest in Australian property

 Australia is famous for its golden beaches, baked red deserts and glamorous, sophisticated cities, as well as an ancient indigenous history and a young, vibrant culture.

 As you will discover, Australia has a great story to tell, from its economic strength and cultural diversity to its ground-breaking research and development and highly skilled workforce.
 Australia is consistently ranked high by the World Competitiveness Yearbook as one of the most resilient economies in the world.
-With over 20 years of continuous growth, Australia is strategically located in the Asia – Pacific, the world's fastest growing region.
+Now with a record-breaking 25 years of continuous growth, without a recession, Australia is strategically located in the Asia – Pacific, the world's fastest growing region.

-Australia has strong population growth due to its progressive immigration.
-It's population is nearing 23 million and grew 1.6 percent for the year ending June 2012; substantially higher than the world average of 1.2 percent per year.
+Australia has strong population growth due to its progressive immigration policies.
+It's population is now over 24 million people and is growing at about 1.6 percent per year; substantially higher than the world average of 1.2 percent per year.
 This trend is expected to continue into the future.
 As a direct result, many parts of the country are experiencing housing shortages translating into strong tenant demand, increasing rental yields and outstanding capital growth.